-The standard burden estimate templates - which apply to measles and meningitis - contain the following columns:
+The standard burden estimate templates contain the following columns:

-Table 1: Columns of the standard burden estimate templates, used for measles and meningitis A
+Table 1: Columns of the standard burden estimate templates, used for typhoid and cholera

-Column name Comment/explanation disease Disease - will be constant across the file year Calendar year - the default period is 2000 to 2100, but this may differ between models depending on the age range modelled age Age in years of the birth cohort in the calendar year in question.
-The default age range is 0-100 years, but this may differ between models depending on the epidemiology of the disease. country 3-letter ISO country code. country_name1 Country name spelled out cohort_size The national population size of the cohort in question, irrespective of disease or vaccination status deaths Number of deaths in a given year and age group. cases Number of severe cases in a given year and age group.
-This should be incidence rather than prevalence. dalys Number of disability adjusted life years (DALYs) lost, associated with the incidence of severe cases and deaths in a given year and age group.
+Column name Comment/explanation disease 1 Disease - will be constant across the file year 1 Calendar year - the default period is 2000 to 2100, but this may differ between models depending on the age range modelled age 1 Age in years of the birth cohort in the calendar year in question.
+The default age range is 0-100 years. country 1 3-letter ISO country code. country_name1 Country name spelled out cohort_size 2 The national population size of the cohort in question, irrespective of disease or vaccination status cases 2 Number of severe cases in a given year and age group.
+This should be incidence rather than prevalence. deaths 2 Number of deaths in a given year and age group. dalys 2 Number of disability adjusted life years (DALYs) lost, associated with the incidence of severe cases and deaths in a given year and age group.
 For a death occurring in year y and age a, the total number of life years lost until the end of the life expectancy should be recorded in year y and age a, rather than spread across future years and ages.
 Similarly, years lived with a disability should also be accounted for at the time of infection.

-&lt;sup>1 will be pre-filled
+1 will be pre-filled